Ontario Highway 4: Downloads

 In 2017, the City of London announced that Highway 4 through London would be re-signed and re-routed via Richmond Street, Sunningdale Road, and Wonderland Road, resulting in a short concurrency with Highway 401 between the Colonel Talbot Road and Wonderland Road interchanges.

+Major intersections

+Northbound Highway 4 exiting London city limits near Arva; this original alignment was not affected by the 2017 re-routing.